We played our second show recently, and the good George Hodges produced a fine live recording of it for everyone to hear.

 Although there are some bikes which do consume fuel at a faster rate than cars do, you’ll generally find that due to their size, motorbikes are better for the environment.
 It’s not just about fuel consumption, but also how many resources the bike costs to construct, how many can be made in the same space of time as cars, et cetera.
 Eco-friendly motorbikes are also being produced and will greatly increase the efficiency and environmentally-friendly quality of the vehicle.
 If you care about the environment, drop your gas-guzzler and go bike instead.

 If you’re thinking of buying a house, then one of, if not the most important thing to look for is the location, then probably the price.
 However, if you’re smart, you can find somewhere affordable and in a great place if you can find yourself an up and coming neighborhood.
 Wouldn’t it be cool if you could spot the next “hot” area before it’s hot?
 You’d get an excellent property for cheap, and end up living in one of the most desirable spots in town.
+Whether you are looking to invest money in web3 venture capital firms or you are looking at brand new business property, you need to consider looking beyond the popular places and heading to an up and coming area to make a difference.

 You will have to keep in mind though that an up and coming neighborhood takes long-term vision, so if you want to buy somewhere, it can take a decade, or more, for prices and reputation to change.
 And, there’s no guarantee that they actually will.
 However, there are a few signs which you can look out for which can help you to choose the perfect place.